1stFabOne/AthenaFishingsystem/README.md

 ];

 // Fishingsystem - General Setup
-let fishingTime = 200; // Only usefull if you are not using randomDuration.
+let fishingTime = 1000; // Only usefull if you are not using randomDuration.

-const useAutoRotation = true; // Will force player to look at water while fishing. default: true const randomDuration = false; // Use random duration for fishing time? default: true const minDuration = 5000; // Min duration if using random duration. const maxDuration = 15000; // Max duration if using random duration.
+const useAutoRotation = true; // Will force player to look at water while fishing. default: true const randomDuration = true; // Use random duration for fishing time? default: true const minDuration = 5000; // Min duration if using random duration. const maxDuration = 15000; // Max duration if using random duration.